scrapy/scrapy/docs/topics/dynamic-content.rst

 -   If the response is JavaScript, or HTML with a ``<script/>`` element containing the desired data, see :ref:`topics-parsing-javascript`.

--   If the response is CSS, use :mod:`re` to extract the desired data from :attr:`response.text <scrapy.http.TextResponse.text>`.
+-   If the response is CSS, use a :doc:`regular expression <library/re>` to extract the desired data from
+    :attr:`response.text <scrapy.http.TextResponse.text>`.

 .. _topics-parsing-images: